 Public open space is provided by the play area surrounding the village hall.
-There is potential to enhance other open spaces for the benefit of the community and the environment.
+There is potential to enhance other open green spaces for the benefit of the community and the environment.

-96% of respondents wanted to protect and enhance areas of trees and open space in Lea parish, with 92% suggesting an increase of provision of trees and green space within new developments.
+96% of respondents wanted to protect and enhance areas of trees and open green space throughout the village, with 92% suggesting an increase of provision of trees and green space within new developments.